 4. Data Security

 Big data isn’t just valuable to businesses.
 It’s a hot commodity for cybercriminals, and they are persistent – and often successful – in stealing data and using it for nefarious purposes.
 As such, it can be a privacy issue, as well as a data loss prevention issue and downtime mitigation issue.

 It’s not that organizations don’t think about securing data.
 The problem is they may not fully understand that it requires a multi-faceted, end-to-end, and continually updated approach.
-The focus must be as much on dealing with the aftermath of a data breach as with preventing one, and include everything from the endpoints where data originates, to the data warehouses and data lakes where it’s stored, to the users that interact with data.
+The focus must be as much on dealing with the aftermath of a data breach as on preventing one, and include everything from the endpoints where data originates, to the data warehouses and data lakes where it’s stored, to the users that interact with data.

 Among the tactics that should be included in a comprehensive data security strategy: